FarsanaPH/Resume-Builder-frontend/README.md

 - **Full CRUD on Resumes**
   Create, view, edit, and delete resumes with structured sections.

-- **Component Reusability**
-  Shared, reusable components for efficiency — e.g., the **same modal used for Editing**

 - **Stepper-Based Flow with Strong Inline Validations**
   Guided sections (Profile, Experience, Education, Skills, etc.) with **field-level checks** and **per-step validation** before proceeding.

+- **Component Reusability**
+  Shared, reusable components for efficiency — e.g., **same modal used for Editing**

 - **Live Preview While Typing**
   See exactly how your resume will look—no guesswork, no extra clicks.

 - **Resume History**
-  Keep track of previously created resumes, **downlaod,delete, edit or reuse** them for new tailored applications.
+  Keep track of previously created resumes, **download, delete, edit or reuse** them for new tailored applications.

 - **Instant PDF Download**
   Export your finalized resume to **PDF** in one click.